pr-curtis/pr-curtis.github.io/docs/twitterguide.md

 </div>
 <h4><b>Be aware of your positionality</b></h4>
 <p></p>
 Positionality is an important part of considering what and how to tweet.
 By positionality, I mean your status or influence relative to another person.
 Are you a senior scholar tweeting about a graduate student’s work?
 How will that affect their careers?
+How does gender, race, privilege, etc. factor into what is being said?
 Are you a graduate student tweeting at a published author with 70k followers about how their work is terrible?
 If they tweet back, are you putting yourself in the crosshairs of a large mob of devoted followers?
 This may be particularly the case for academic and non-academic interactions.
 <p></p>
 You may often hear the phrase “don’t punch down” on Twitter.
 The Urban Dictionary definition for “<a href="https://www.urbandictionary.com/define.php?term=punching%20down">punch down</a>” is as follows:
 <p></p>